arista-eosplus/puppet-eos/README.md

 Contributions to this project are gladly welcomed in the form of issues (bugs, questions, enhancement proposals) and pull requests.
-All pull requests must be accompanied by spec unit tests otherwise the pull request will be rejected.
+All pull requests must be accompanied by spec unit tests and up-to-date doc-strings, otherwise the pull request will be rejected.

 ## License
-Copyright (c) 2014, Arista Networks EOS+
+Copyright (c) 2014-2015, Arista Networks EOS+
 All rights reserved.

 Redistribution and use in source and binary forms, with or without